Don’t Be Left In The Dark About Blue Light! Here’s What It’s Doing To Your Sleep Routine and Overall Health

 What is Blue Light?

-Blue light, or artificial lighting, is the light omitted from your phone, laptop or tablet.
+Blue light, or artificial lighting, is the light emitted from your phone, laptop or tablet.
 People rely on technology for everything.
 We set the alarm on our phones every morning to wake up.
 We use it to check our social media accounts and to learn what’s going on in the world in an instant.
 We use computers and laptops to do our work on and we even use it as a distraction from being mindful and present.

 With so much dependence on it, technology may also be causing health problems.
 It is a large reason why so many of us have trouble sleeping at night.
 The stimulation of technology and being exposed to light at night may be keeping us awake and disrupting sleep patterns hours after going to bed.

 How Blue Light Affects Hormone Levels and Health

 Using artificial lighting too close to bedtime may even affect our hormone levels.
 Blue light from phones, tablets and laptops may suppress the hormone melatonin, which is needed to help us relax and fall asleep at night.